RNSG: A Range-Aware Graph Index for Efficient Range-Filtered Approximate Nearest Neighbor Search: Experiments

-\textbf{Parameter Settings.} The construction of our RNSG index involves three key parameters (Section~\ref{subsec:rnsg-construction-alg}): $ef_\mathrm{spatial}$ controls the size of the spatial-similar neighborhood, $ef_\mathrm{attribute}$ bounds the size of the attribute-similar neighborhood, and $m$ specifies the maximum final neighborhood size.
-We set $ef_\mathrm{spatial}=300$ across all datasets.
-For SIFT1M and YT-Audio, we use $m=150$ and $ef_\mathrm{attribute}=1,500$; For WIT, we use $m=200$ and $ef_\mathrm{attribute}=6,000$; for all other datasets, $m=300$ and $ef_\mathrm{attribute}=10,000$.
-These configurations achieve an effective balance between index quality and construction efficiency in our experiments.
-We will investigate the sensitivity of RNSG performance to these parameters in Exp-4.
-For baseline methods, we employ their recommended parameter settings as provided in the original publications, ensuring optimal performance for each compared method.
+\textbf{Parameter Settings.} The construction of our RNSG index involves three key parameters (Section~\ref{subsec:rnsg-construction-alg}): $ef_\mathrm{spatial}$ controls the size of the spatial-similar neighborhood, $ef_\mathrm{attribute}$ bounds the size of the attribute-window neighborhood in sorted attribute order, and $m$ specifies the maximum final neighborhood size. \revRone{Unless otherwise stated, RNSG uses $ef_\mathrm{spatial}=128$, $ef_\mathrm{attribute}=1500$, and $m=200$; GIST1M uses $m=300$ because the high-dimensional dataset benefits from the larger final neighborhood.
+Exp-4 studies the sensitivity of parameters and gives practical guidance for setting them.
+For the baseline methods, we adopt the hyperparameter tuning strategy used in FANNBench~\cite{li2025attribute} to obtain dataset-specific settings.
+Due to page limitations, we defer the detailed hyperparameter configurations to the technical report~\cite{zou2026rnsgrangeawaregraphindex}}.

-\textbf{Experimental Environment.} Both our proposed RNSG and all baselines are implemented in C++ and compiled with GCC 15.1.0 using -O3 optimization.
-Since the source codes of all baselines are publicly accessible online, we use their original implementations in our experiments.
-We measure indexing time on our server with 128 threads and evaluate search performance using a single thread.
-All experiments are conducted on a server with an AMD Ryzen Threadripper 3990X Processor (2.2GHz) and 224 GB of memory.
+\textbf{Experimental Environment.} All methods are implemented in C++ and compiled with GCC 15.1.0 using -O3.
+We use the public baseline implementations, measure indexing with 128 threads, and report single-thread query performance.
+Experiments run on a server with an AMD Ryzen Threadripper 3990X Processor (2.2GHz) and 224 GB of memory.